 You eagerly counted down your last days at work before starting maternity leave and spent the last few months enjoying every second of both parenthood and not being in the office.
 But the day is fast approaching when you have to leave your precious bundle in the arms of another and begin the new life of a working parent.

-‘Parents all over the world do this every day’ you say ‘ it can’t be that tough’ you say, while flicking through those glossy lifestyle magazines, reading about the high flying exec that successfully juggles her career and three children making it sound oh so simple!
-But in truth, unless you have extremely supportive family to help with childcare at the drop of a hat or a healthy bank account to pay for round the clock nannies and school holiday clubs, the reality of being a working parent can hit hard for some.
+‘Parents all over the world do this every day’ you say ‘ it can’t be that tough’ you say, while flicking through those glossy lifestyle magazines, reading about the high-flying exec that successfully juggles her career and three children making it sound oh so simple!
+But in truth, unless you have an extremely supportive family to help with childcare at the drop of a hat or a healthy bank account to pay for round-the-clock nannies and school holiday clubs, the reality of being a working parent can hit hard for some.
 From sick stained work suits, rusks on your reports, tears at nursery to continuous guilt, here’s what they don’t tell you about being a working parent… (but don’t worry, it’s totally normal!)

 Nothing prepares you for that first day

 Whether you’re leaving your little prince or princess with relatives, nanny, childminder or nursery, nothing can prepare you for that first day back at work; it’s one of the hardest you’ll experience.
 Expect tears.
 From you, not your child.
 If they cry when you leave, you’ll cry and feel like a terrible parent.
 When they don’t cry, you cry anyway, sit in the car outside for 10 minutes sobbing that your baby won’t even miss you and conclude you therefore must be a terrible parent.